fanny-jourdan/FairTranslate/README.md

 # FairTranslate

-# FairTranslate

-**FairTranslate** is the official GitHub repository for the paper:
+This repository contains resources, scripts, and notebooks related to the paper:
 **"FairTranslate: an English-French Dataset for Gender Bias Evaluation in Machine Translation by Overcoming Gender Binarity"**.

-This repository contains resources, scripts, and notebooks related to the paper.
 The dataset associated with this research is publicly available on Hugging Face.
 The repository also includes notebooks for visualizing the experiments conducted in the paper.

 ---